Shang-Chi and the Legend of the Ten Rings

 That makes two movies about Chinese dragons this year, the other being (the significantly more marvelous) Raya and the Last Dragon, also with Awkwafina.

 - I thought Mark Ruffalo was done with the MCU, but he did lend his voice to What If…? too.
-And at this rate, it looks like everyone in the MCU is going to show up in Doctor Strange and the Multiverse of Madness and Spider-Man: No Way Home !↩
+And at this rate, it looks like everyone in the MCU is going to show up in Doctor Strange in the Multiverse of Madness and Spider-Man: No Way Home !↩